NillionNetwork/nillion-docs/docs/blacklight/learn/staking-and-rewards.md

 ## Staking

-Staking (and unstaking are) defined by the Smart Contract [here](https://github.com/NillionNetwork/blacklight-contracts/blob/main/src/StakingOperators.sol).
+Staking (and unstaking are) defined by the [corresponding smart contract](https://github.com/NillionNetwork/blacklight-contracts/blob/main/src/StakingOperators.sol).

-In order to be assigned verification work by [Nillion's Ethereum L2](/blacklight/verify/network), Blacklight nodes must stake a minimum amount of NIL against their node.
-Currently this is set to 70,000 NIL.
+In order to be assigned verification work by [Nillion's Ethereum L2](/blacklight/verify/network), Blacklight node operators must stake a minimum amount of NIL against their node.
+Currently this minimum is set to 70,000 NIL.
 For every HTX that is sent by a TEE operator to Nillion Blacklight, the L2 assigns a committee of Blacklight nodes to verify it.
 Assignment is based on stake: the more stake a Blacklight node has, the higher the chance of it being assigned work.
-You can read more about the committee assignment process [here](/blacklight/learn/verification#committee-selection).
+You can read more about the [committee selection process](/blacklight/learn/verification#committee-selection).

 ## Rewards